michelson/BigBroda/README.md

 ```

+Note:
-Note: Big query does not provide a way to update columns nor delete, so update_column, or remove_column migration are cancelled with and exeption.
++ Big query does not provide a way to update columns nor delete, so update_column, or remove_column migration are cancelled with and exception.
++ Also the schema_migrations table is not created in DB, is created as a json file in db/schema_migrations.json instead.
+Be sure to ignore the file in your version control.

 ## Standalone Client: